TuGraph-family/tugraph-analytics/README.md

 In comparing the time consumption of the K-Hop algorithm in Flink and GeaFlow:
 ![total_time](docs/static/img/vs_multi_hops_en.jpg)

 As shown in the figure above, Flink performs slightly better than GeaFlow in one-hop and two-hop scenarios.
 This is because, in these cases, the data volume involved in the Join calculations is relatively small, and both the left and right tables are compact, resulting in shorter traversal times.
-Additionally, Flink's computation framework can cache the historical results of Join operations.
+Additionally, Flink's computing framework can cache the historical results of Join operations.

 ## Contribution